Keep it simple to prepare for preschool and kindergarten

 When prepping your child for preschool and kindergarten, it's best to start with the basics.

-“It’s always good to know where the bathrooms are, or when it’s lunchtime,” says Deborah Newell, program director for Triple P (Positive Parenting Program), which is funded by Children's Services Council of Palm Beach County.
+“It’s always good to know where the bathrooms are, or when it’s lunchtime,” says Deborah Newell, program director of Positive Parenting Program, known as Triple P, for Community Partners of South Florida, which is funded by Children's Services Council of Palm Beach County.
 “It’s good to discuss the routines at school or read them a book about school.
 They like routines, so being consistent with them is important.”

 Nervousness is common, too, she says.